Courses and Tuition (2012 dates below)

 Please note though that we cannot cope with special diets!

-When the fingers start hurting and a little fresh air is required, a tranquil walk around the woods at Trehawsa is good therapy!
+When the fingers start hurting and a little fresh air is required, a tranquil walk around the woods and meadows at Trehawsa is good therapy!

 Private Tuition